by Mike Phillips, NYC Feral Cat Initiative

 Spring has sprung and, as we approach the summer heat and you’re providing wet food again now that it isn’t freezing solid within minutes, there are some simple and practical ways to make your feral cat feeding stations pest-free.

 Gardeners know that slugs will not cross copper, so we can use this to benefit the cats, too.
 Amazon.com has many different brands of copper tape, and most garden supply stores carry it, too.
-The best I have found is Corry’s Slug & Snail Copper Tape Barrier, which is available for less than $10 from Amazon.com.
+The best I have found is Corry’s Slug & Snail Copper Tape Barrier, which is available from Amazon.com.
 It has a strong adhesive backing and the paper peels off easily.
 At 15 feet per roll, one roll was enough to go around my entire feeding station.

 Ants are easily foiled with that old trick of putting the food in a pan of water, creating a “moat” that they can’t cross.
 This is cheap and works great, but cleaning the pan and changing the messy water is just one more chore to contend with.
 If you can afford to upgrade, you might want to try one of the many versions of the “ant-proof” feeding bowl on the market now.
 These eliminate the need for the water barrier entirely.
 These bowls have a central base that sets the bowl just off the ground.
 Ants are smart, but they can’t figure out how to get to the food.